williamsirotkin/statcast/README.txt

 9) Go to localhost:3000

-10) search player in the player list and see their stats!
+10) search player in the player list and see their stats! (reload page if database error persists)